Cadelabs/ornabook/src/Guilds/Anguish_2.0.md

   - :proof_despair:Path of Despair: A Proof may drop upon killing a Monster, Boss or Fishing Encounter of the player's Tier on the overworld.
   - :proof_melancholy:Path of Melancholy: A Proof may drop upon killing a Monster or Boss of the player's Tier in a Battle Dungeon or an Exploration Dungeon.
   - :proof_agony:Path of Agony: A Proof is **guaranteed** to drop upon winning a battle against a Raid.
-More Proofs may drop in the Raid Rewards screen (1 to at least 4).
+    More Proofs may drop in the Raid Rewards screen.
     These Proofs are not locked behind any Tier restriction (e.g.: a T10 player can get Proofs from a T6 Raid).
   - :proof_torment:Path of Torment: A Proof may drop upon killing a Monster or Boss of the player's Tier in a Tower or a Monument.

 In Horde content, the Proof drop rolls for each eligible enemy.